I would like to share my thoughts and experience in behavior management when working with preschool children.

 - Ask them to sit next to you and calm down

-- Empower the child by offering them a choice: “Make your choice: you may join us for the story time after you clean your craft table or if you choose not to clean it – you may stay where you are, it is up to you.”
+- Empower the child by offering them a choice: “Make your choice: you may join us for the storytime after you clean your craft table or if you choose not to clean it – you may stay where you are, it is up to you.”

 - Create the set of rules book together by asking leading questions.
 Add photos of the child following every rule during the day.
 One book for each occasion: “Going outside” “Home rules” “Shopping” “Visiting Friends” etc. Revisit the book every time the rule needs to be addressed.

-- Story telling followed by discussion is very powerful.
+- Storytelling followed by discussion is very powerful.

 - Demonstrate respect and be fair to the children every single time.

-- Create loving environment.
+- Create a loving environment.
 It is contagious and the child learns easily to be fair, kind, compassionate, understanding, caring, protective, selfless.

-- Never shame child for feeling their feelings and having certain emotions, but acknowledge them, empathise and help them to deal with their emotions in a constructive way: “I know that it makes you feel upset when I turn off the TV, but it is time to brush your teeth”.
+- Never shame a child for feeling their feelings and having certain emotions, but acknowledge them, empathize and help them to deal with their emotions in a constructive way: “I know that it makes you feel upset when I turn off the TV, but it is time to brush your teeth”.

 Books: Hands are not for hitting.
 Words are not for hurting.
 Feet are not for kicking.
 Teeth are not for biting.
 Sharing time.
 Listening time.
 Calm down time.
 Punished by Rewards: The Trouble with Gold Stars, Incentive Plans, A’s, Praise, and Other Bribes

 Montessori Answers has a great article: Misconception: Montessori teachers don’t believe in discipline